parvpareek/Hack-230548/README.md

 To run this project on your machine, follow these steps:

-Clone the repository to your local machine: bash
+Clone the repository to your local machine:

 Project Structure:
 ------------------
-This repository includes two main folders inside the "Agent_communication" directory:
+This repository includes two main folders:

 Console-based Microagent Communication (Microagents):